toralf/torutils/README.md

 The (presumably) intention of the attacker to unveil onion service/s is targeted.
 Therefore, in addition to network filtering, the usually rectangular input signal of the DDoS² is achieved to be transformed into a more smeared output response³.
-This makes it harder for an attacker to gather information using time correlation techniques, at least it makes the DDoS more expensive.
+This should make it harder for an attacker to gather information using time correlation techniques.

 Therefore [ipsets](https://ipset.netfilter.org) are used.
-Its _timeout_ feature provides the long term memory for the propsed solution Given that, an ip is still blocked when a plain iptables rule would already stopped to fire.
+Its _timeout_ feature provides the long term memory for the propsed solution.
+Given that, an ip will still be blocked when a plain iptables rule had already stopped to fire.
-This is seen in the counters of line 14 and 15 of the [IPv4](./doc/iptables-L.txt#L14) and line 16 and 17 of the [IPv6](./doc/ip6tables-L.txt#L16) example respectively.
+This is eg. seen in the counters of line 14 and 15 of the [IPv4](./doc/iptables-L.txt#L14) and line 16 and 17 of the [IPv6](./doc/ip6tables-L.txt#L16) example respectively.

 Metrics of rx/tx packets, traffic and socket counts from [5th](./doc/network-metric-Nov-5th.svg), [6th](./doc/network-metric-Nov-6th.svg) and [7th](./doc/network-metric-Nov-7th.svg) of Nov show the results for few DDoS attacks over 3 days.
-A there was a more heavier attack from [12th](./doc/network-metric-Nov-12th.svg) of Nov.
+A more heavier attack happened at [12th](./doc/network-metric-Nov-12th.svg) of Nov.
-3 weeks later a periodic drop down of the socket count metric, vanishing over time as seen at [5th](./doc/network-metric-Dec-05th.svg) of Dec, was observed.
+And 3 weeks later a periodic drop down of the socket count metric, vanishing over time as seen at [5th](./doc/network-metric-Dec-05th.svg) of Dec, was observed.

-All metrics come from [these](https://metrics.torproject.org/rs.html#search/65.21.94.13) 2 relays.
+All metrics are got from [these](https://metrics.torproject.org/rs.html#search/65.21.94.13) 2 relays.

 ¹Discussion was started in [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636) and continued in [40093](https://gitlab.torproject.org/tpo/community/support/-/issues/40093#note_2841393)